-Please Note: Consistent with measures recommended by the CDC and in concert with the proactive response by Holy Name Medical Center, the Sister Claire Tynan School of Nursing is continuing classroom instruction in a virtual environment and lectures are no longer being held on campus following the School of Nursing COVID-19 Safety Policy outlined on page 50 of the 2020-2021 Student Handbook.
+Please Note: Consistent with measures recommended by the CDC and in concert with the proactive response by Holy Name Medical Center, the Sister Claire Tynan School of Nursing is continuing lecture classroom instruction in a virtual environment for the Winter/Spring 2021 semester.
+Skills labs will be held on campus following the School of Nursing COVID-19 Safety Policy outlined on page 50 of the 2020-2021 Student Handbook.
 Clinical experiences continue to be conducted at the Medical Center, where extensive precautions are being taken to protect our nursing students, staff, patients, families and visitors.
-Please visit our website, holyname.org/coronavirus, for the latest updates and information.
+Please visit our website, holyname.org/covid19, for the latest updates and information.

 The education of nurses has always been an integral part of the Holy Name Medical Center healthcare mission.
-The School of Nursing by the Sisters of St. Joseph of Peace, the school began with a class of 13 women and is now one of the largest and most respected coeducational diploma schools of nursing in New Jersey.
+The School of Nursing was founded in 1925 by the Sisters of St. Joseph of Peace.
+The school began with a class of 13 women and is now one of the largest and most respected coeducational hospital associated diploma schools of nursing in New Jersey.

-Renamed Sister Claire Tynan School of Nursing in 2018, the school has a long history of outstanding nursing education program resulting in excellent outcomes including high NCLEX licensure pass rates, post-graduation job success, and academic advancement for students who wish to earn higher degrees in nursing.
+The Sister Claire Tynan School of Nursing has a long history of providing an outstanding nursing education program resulting in excellent outcomes including high NCLEX licensure pass rates, post-graduation job success, and academic advancement for students who wish to earn higher degrees in nursing.
 Our student population is reflective of the community we serve with a high level of diversity.
-Today, approximately 15 percent of students are male, with 85 percent undertaking their nursing education later in life or as a second career.
+Today, approximately 15-20% percent of our students are male and 85% of students choosing to begin their nursing education later in life or as a second career choice.

-Starting in the Fall, 2019, the Holy Name Medical Center Sister Claire Tynan School of Nursing is moving to our beautiful new location overlooking the Hudson River in Englewood Cliffs, NJ.
-Our new school location will provide students with the state of the art classroom and skills laboratory technology on a peaceful and serene campus.
+The Holy Name Medical Center Sister Claire Tynan School of Nursing has moved to a beautiful new location overlooking the Hudson River in Englewood Cliffs, NJ.
+Our new school location provides students with state of the art classroom and skills laboratory technology on a peaceful and serene campus.
 Clinical experiences are conducted at Holy Name Medical Center and other nearby healthcare facilities.

-As a diploma school, the School of Nursing provides outstanding preparation to students for entry-level positions in nursing.
+As a hospital-associated diploma program, the School of Nursing provides outstanding preparation to students for entry-level positions in nursing.
 The curriculum includes general education and science courses, in addition to the nursing-specific coursework.

-Because the School of Nursing's program is hospital based, the emphasis is on patient or clinical practice and care.
-This is highly desirable, as students spend a great deal of time in clinical courses at Holy Name Medical Center's nursing units while earning their diploma, making them ready to "hit the ground running" in a variety of patient care settings.
+Because the School of Nursing is hospital based, the emphasis is on patient care and clinical practice.
+This is highly desirable, as students spend a great deal of time in clinical courses at Holy Name Medical Center while earning their diploma, making them ready to "hit the ground running" in a variety of patient care settings.
 Our graduates enjoy a high post-graduation employment rate and are working as nurses in a variety of healthcare settings including: